opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/howto/build-site-doc.md

   [GTK+]: https://www.gtk.org/docs/installations/windows/
   [GTK runtime]: https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases

+!!! tip

+    If you are on Ubuntu you can directly launch the `setup.sh` script located in `script` folder!

+    It contains all the previously described steps.

 ## Building

 In order to build the site, the following command must be launched in the root directory: